Skip page header and navigation

 Fasken

-Steve has practised corporate and securities law throughout his career at major law firms in New York and Toronto, took a working sabbatical in 1998 as a principal at a private equity firm, and since 1999 has been a partner at Fasken, a law firm with over 750 lawyers in offices across Canada and in the UK and South Africa.
-Steve co-founded Fasken’s ESG & Sustainability group and spends substantial time on ESG matters.
+Steve has practiced corporate and securities law throughout his career at major law firms in New York and Toronto and since 1999 has been a partner at Fasken, an international law firm with over 800 lawyers.
+He co-founded Fasken’s ESG & Sustainability group and spends substantial time on ESG matters.
 Steve has advised management, boards of directors and shareholders of public and private companies in various industries as well as investment dealers, commercial banks, insurance companies, private equity firms and managers of mutual funds, pension funds and hedge funds.
-From 2011-2018 Steve also was the Executive Director of the Canadian Coalition for Good Governance, whose members are institutional investors across Canada which collectively have over C$5 trillion of assets under management.
-In 2021 Steve also became Chair, ESG at Middlefield Limited, a Canadian asset manager.
+He was the Executive Director of the Canadian Coalition for Good Governance from 2011-2018, and since 2021 he has been Chair, ESG at Middlefield Limited, a Canadian asset manager.

-Steve has law degrees from University of Toronto and New York University and an M.B.A. from Harvard University and holds the RIA’s Responsible Investment Professional Certification and the certificate in Sustainable Capitalism & ESG from UC Berkeley Law.
+Steve has law degrees from University of Toronto and New York University, an M.B.A. from Harvard University, the RIA’s Responsible Investment Professional Certification and the certificate in Sustainable Capitalism & ESG from UC Berkeley Law.

 Stephen Erlichman